ThomasLambProgramming/thomaslamb.dev/public/ProjectAssets/RapidDelivery/RapidDeliveryPreviewDescription.md

-For my first major project we created an endless runner where the player must avoid obstacles and fire tea from a cannon to customers.
+For my first major project at AIE we created an endless runner where the player must avoid obstacles and fire tea from a cannon to customers.